Broaden Your Horizons

 As a British person who has experienced other European countries and now lives in the USA, I can certainly testify that living away from your home country can be difficult at times.

-Advantages of Studying Abroad
+5 Benefits of Studying Abroad

 - You can explore another culture.
 They say that travel broadens the mind and finding out about other cultures can be fascinating.
 It can also give you insights and perspective on your home culture.